LG teases SC9 and SE6 soundbars ahead of CES 2023

-(Pocket-lint) - LG has let us in on some of its CES 2023 announcements a little early, and teased details of at least two new soundbars being unveiled in Las Vegas next week.
+LG has let us in on some of its CES 2023 announcements a little early, and teased details of at least two new soundbars being unveiled in Las Vegas next week.

 While full specs are yet to be confirmed, LG has said that there will be the new SC9 and SE6 models on show.
 The SE6 in particular will have a compact form factor - the smallest in LG’s line up - making it a great choice for smaller spaces.